Cool Summer Reading and Learning for Kids

 Students can access New York Times content through the Learning Network links – and there are lots of them – at no cost.
 Winners are featured at the Learning Network and its social media.
 The Learning Network includes lots of helpful guidance for teachers and parents.

-Like some public library opportunities, such as those based on the Collaborative Summer Library Program, this year called All Together Now, Scholastic encourages kids to keep a log – online – of time spent reading as part of its summer challenge running April 26 through September 3, 2023.
-Scholastic offers “a fun, safe, and completely free online destination where kids can create their own avatar, interact with their favorite Scholastic characters and authors, play games, and read books” as part of their Home Run summer.
+Like some public library opportunities, such as those based on the Collaborative Summer Library Program, this year called Adventure Begins at Your Library, Scholastic encourages kids to spent time reading as part of its summer challenge.
+Scholastic offers “a fun, safe, and completely free online destination where kids can create their own avatar, interact with their favorite Scholastic characters and authors, play games, and read books” as part of its Home Base summer.

 Beyond Reading

-Kids with computer access will find lots of anti-slide options this summer.
+Kids with computer access and/or lots of household clutter will find lots of anti-slide options this summer.
 Here’s a quick sampling.

-Kids and parents will find lots to like in Best Apps Lists, a selection of apps arranged by category from Common Sense Media, the nonprofit which rates “media on both age-appropriateness and learning potential based on developmental criteria.”
+Kids and parents will find lots to like in Best Apps Lists, a selection of apps sewarchable by age from Common Sense Media, the nonprofit which rates “media on both age-appropriateness and learning potential based on developmental criteria.”

 Also kids can find a wide range of deep-dive answers to their “wonders” at the National Center for Families Learning’s Wonderopolis.

-Kids can visit PBS LearningMedia for online learning across content areas.
+Kids can visit PBS LearningMedia for online learning across content areas and searchable by grade level.

 Photo credit above: Bogart the Cat by Elaine Vigneault